Meraj-Kazi/Meraj-Kazi/README.md

 - Learning *Latte Art*
 - Practice speedcubing more often

-~~
+~

-Pass free time with speedcubing 🧊, books 📚 and coffee ☕
+I pass free time with speedcubing 🧊, books 📚 and coffee ☕

 #### ![Winter is coming](img/stark-2.png)  Winter is coming